indigov-us/zendesk-api/README.md

 // there are helper methods available directly on the function itself const user = await api.findUserByEmail('user@domain.com')

+// there is a helper method to fetch all objects via cursor pagination const users = await zendeskAPI.fetchAll<Zendesk.User>('users', '/users')

 // you can access the underlying credentials const { email, token, base64Token } = await api.getCreds()
 ```